wejdeneHaouari/mini-project-hyperledger/README.md

 * a `"privateKey":` used to sign transactions on James's behalf, but not distributed outside of his immediate control.

-* a `"certificate":` which contains James's public key and othis X.509 attributes added by the Certificate Authority at certificate creation.
+* a `"certificate":` which contains James's public key and Other X.509 attributes added by the Certificate Authority at certificate creation.
 This certificate is distributed to the network so that different actors at different times can cryptographically verify information created by James's private key.